ffund/tcp-ip-essentials/online-faq.md

 The best way to avoid late submission is to start working on the lab as soon as it is available, rather than waiting until a day or two before the deadline.
 This way, if the lab takes longer than you expected, or you have an exam for another course on the day the lab is due, or if your computer breaks - you still have plenty of time to finish before the deadline.

 This is especially important if you have already used some of your "free" late hours, since you have less slack left to accommodate unexpected situations.
+(In general, I advise you to save your "free" late hours to the extent possible, and not use them up early in the course - if you use them up early, then you won't have any left if unexpected circumstances arise later in the semester.)

 If you experience technical problems while working on a lab, make sure to ask for help (on the Q&A site) right away, so that you can get help and submit your work on time!
 Don't wait to ask for help.